-Chicken Pho is a refreshing and fragrant chicken noodle soup cooked in a delicious broth, topped by an abundance of fresh herbs.
-It is a hearty, simple and healthy meal that is full of vibrant flavours.
+Chicken Pho is a refreshing and fragrant Vietnamese chicken noodle soup cooked in a delicious infused broth, topped by an abundance of fresh herbs.
+Pho makes a hearty, simple and healthy meal that is full of vibrant Vietnamese flavours.

 Pho which is pronounced “Fuh” not “Fo” is a Vietnamese Noodle Soup that is a staple in Vietnamese Cuisine and is great for any season.
 This fragrant soup is nourishing in cooler months but also refreshing to enjoy when the weather is warm.
 Pho is made with either beef (phở bò) or chicken (phở gà).

 We spent two months in Vietnam a couple of years ago and enjoyed a bowl of Pho most days – usually for breakfast but often again in the evening.
 We were in Vietnam during the height of summer (it was hot – very hot!) so it was a lovely refreshing meal that would leave you feeling very hydrated in the hot and humid weather.

 You never need to go far to find a street stall or sidewalk cafe selling Pho in Vietnam; they are often packed early morning with people sitting at plastic tables and chairs enjoying a Pho before work.

 In Vietnam, Pho can vary region by region, particularly between the north and the south.
 I loved the variety when we were traveling as often no two dish tasted the same!
 You can add extra seasoning, herbs, or chili as you desire making chicken Pho very adaptable to most taste-buds!

 We traveled around Vietnam with our then 18 month old, and to be honest prior to our trip I would not have envisaged him enjoying a noodle soup!
 However…….he loved it back then and still enjoys it now!